Back to All Events

 JOSÉ LUIS PERDIGÓN DE PAZ (Spain, 1990) YCA

-ISCM Spanish section
+ISCM Spanish Section submission

 — torque (“moment”, “moment of force”, or “turning effect”) is a force that tends to cause rotation or change the rotational motion of a body.
 The piece explores a musical gesture consisting of an impulse and its retraction.
 After the piano’s initial impulse, the strings’ melodic lines emerge like elastic threads, which shape and define the duration and intensity of each moment and direct it towards the next.